Art-Sells/HPM/MASS/LPP/LPPCodeBase/FAFE/README.md

   Ai loops <-----(+5k, sell cbBTC)----- [P4]=[P5]=[P6]
 ```

-Each `FAFEPool` emits `OffsetFlipped` when the router toggles orbits after multi-hop operations (future use).
-For single-pool `supplicate`, offsets remain fixed.
+Each `FAFEPool` applies its offset after each swap.
+Offsets remain fixed per pool.

 ---

 ## 4. AI Replenishment Loop & Treasury Ops

-1. **Borrow** up to 1 % of each negative-orbit pool’s USDC via authorized `supplicate` calls.
+1. **Swap from negative-bps pools.** Borrow up to 1% of each negative-bps pool's USDC via authorized `swap` calls.
+Because of −5,000 bps offsets, the AI receives ~1.5× the base CFMM output in cbBTC until the pool runs dry.
-2. **Buy cbBTC on FAFE.** Because of −5,000 bps offsets, the AI receives ~1.5× the base CFMM output until the pool runs dry.
+2. **Swap from positive-bps pools.** Borrow up to 1% of each positive-bps pool's cbBTC via authorized `swap` calls.
+Because of +5,000 bps offsets, the AI receives ~1.5× the base CFMM output in USDC until the pool runs dry.
-3. **Sell externally.** Dump cbBTC on a spot venue pegged to the median oracle price to realize immediate profit.
+3. **Sell externally.** Dump cbBTC/USDC on spot venues pegged to median oracle prices to realize immediate profit.
-4. **Return principal + profit.** Refill the positive-orbit pools (ASSET side) and top up USDC reserves through `FAFETreasury` donations.
+4. **Return principal + profit.** Refill pools through `FAFETreasury` donations, maintaining reserves for both negative-bps and positive-bps pools.
-5. **Rebalance.** If USDC accumulates faster than cbBTC, call treasury hooks (or dedicated rebalancer scripts) to auto-purchase cbBTC and reinitialize pools at the correct offsets.
+5. **Rebalance.** If reserves become imbalanced, call treasury hooks (or dedicated rebalancer scripts) to auto-purchase assets and reinitialize pools at the correct offsets.
-6. **Repeat.** Because premiums are deterministic, cycling this loop continuously compounds treasury TVL while keeping external participants blinded to the subsidy.
+6. **Repeat.** Because premiums are deterministic and available in both directions (cbBTC and USDC), cycling this loop continuously compounds treasury TVL while keeping external participants blinded to the subsidy.

 Treasury automation scripts (`scripts/run-fafe-flow.ts`, forthcoming AI controllers) encapsulate these steps and emit JSON snapshots under `test/Deployment/__snapshots__` for auditing.